 Based on each assessment, the pool is condensed until the final team members are selected for the program.
 Those not selected may be invited into a future group of participants.

-3. Initial Development
+3. Foundational Development

 Multiple knowledge & skill development modules are launched with recaps and self-assessments throughout to crystalize knowledge, skills, and develop self-awareness.
 This process typically spans 9-12 months.

-4. Assessment Center
+4. Assessment Centers

 Participants complete a "real world" Case Study Project in which they assess the Actual Performance of a District/Region, etc. and develop a Business Plan to present to a Cross-functional Assessment Team.
 This team rates the participant in each of the competencies for the next position-level.
 The Assessment Team is made of of Key Operations, Loss Prevention, and Human Resources executives that we train on the Assessment Evaluation process.
 Over time, additional Assessors can be developed, further strengthening your organization’s ability to identify top talent for future consideration.